vectordotdev/vector/rfcs/2020-03-06-1999-api-extensions-for-lua-transform.md

 ## Motivation

-Currently the [`lua` transform](https://vector.dev/docs/reference/transforms/lua/) has some limitations in its API.
+Currently, the [`lua` transform](https://vector.dev/docs/reference/transforms/lua/) has some limitations in its API.
 In particular, the following features are missing:

 *   **Nested Fields**